psu-epl/psu-epl.github.com/doc/equip/router/LPKF_S104/S104-SOP.md

 ## Some Common Routing Interrupts

-1. Test Milling Width
+### Test Milling Width

 During the machining process, CircuitPro may ask you to test the milling width.
 Select an area of the board which you do not need to perform the test in, and if necessary, adjust the tool.
 CircuitPro will probably ask you to adjust the tool more than is necessary.
 I recommend first trying half of the recommended adjustment and repeating the test if desired.

-2. Tool Holder Empty
+### Tool Holder Empty
 <img src="img/s104_25.png" width="650">

 You may get a "Tool holder empty" error during the routing process.
 This is usually caused by the machine not fully inserting bits it has used into their holders.
 In this case, simply open the cover and push the loose bit firmly into its holder.
-Close the machine cover and it should resume the routing process.
+Close the machine cover, click "Retry" and it should resume the routing process.

 ## Fiducial Alignment